-Empathy and brainstorming.
+Facilitating brainstorming.
 Students will be able to post ideas, see the posts of team members in real-time and build on each other's suggestions contributing to a joint solution.
+In addition, they will be able to group ideas by colour coding them, edit them and delet them.
 This will be achieved through a common working space or canvas that team members will be able to use jointly and in real-time.
 In other words, team members will be able to see annotations made by their peers at the time they are made and post additional ideas to further the team discussion towards introducing a solution.
-In addition to their own ideas, students at this stage may also post ideas generated through their engagement with users in the context of empathic activities that may involve interviews, personal communication or immersion in the users' environment for understanding actual, as opposed to perceived, needs.
-Students will be able to describe their ideas through text, videos, or images that they create or they have received through other sources for best conveying a message across.
-In addition, they will be able to group ideas by colour coding them, editing them and deleting them.
 This activity will foster the ideation phase of design thinking, in which designers contribute as many ideas as possible to create a rich pool of potential implementations that they later evaluate.